razziel89/astar/README.md

     )

     // Each node has a default cost of 0 assigned until now.
 To
-    // create a useful example, we need to set some non-zero
+    // create a useful example, we need to set some varying costs
-    // costs on some nodes.
+    // on some nodes.
     for x := 0; x < gridSize[0]; x++ {
         for y := 0; y < gridSize[1]; y++ {